• Home

 Origin: Japan

 New riders and those wanting to try adventure riding will find plenty to like in this Honda twin, starting with a 32.8-inch seat height.
 The confidence of having both feet touch the ground can’t be overstated.
 Nor can the ability to put a foot down when traction takes a holiday.
-The X’s ABS is another plus for beginning riders as they work on braking skills, especially on dirt and gravel.
+The NX’s ABS is another plus for beginning riders as they work on braking skills, especially on dirt and gravel.
 However, deactivating the rear ABS to enable slides and skid turns is not an option on this bike.
 No great loss, as it isn’t a machine for aggressive riding, and you can always pitch it sideways with the throttle for a little fun.
-The Honda’s assist-slipper clutch will please all levers of the rider due to its lighter pull requirement and ability to smooth out botched downshifts.
+The Honda’s assist-slipper clutch will please all levels of riders due to its lighter pull requirement and ability to smooth out botched downshifts.

 Specifications